 The Board has an active role, as a whole and at the committee level, in overseeing management of our risks.
-The Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each, and receives regular reports from members of senior management on areas of material risk to us, including without limitation operational, financial, legal, regulatory, human capital, information technology, security, ESG, including climate change and sustainability, geopolitical, strategic and reputational risks.
+The Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each, and receives regular reports from members of senior management on areas of material risk to us, including without limitation operational, financial, legal, regulatory, human capital, information technology, security, ESG (including climate change and sustainability), geopolitical, strategic and reputational risks.
 The Compensation Committee is responsible for overseeing the management of risks relating to our compensation policies, plans and arrangements, as well as our strategies related to human capital management.
 The Compensation Committee addresses risk by monitoring regulatory compliance with respect to compensation matters and by setting compensation in a manner that encourages accountability and is within our range of risk tolerance.
 The Compensation Committee is not presently aware of any information that would lead it to believe that risks arising from our employee compensation policies and practices are reasonably likely to have a material adverse effect on us.
 The Audit Committee oversees our internal controls, including those related to our ESG disclosures, conducts a regular review of our policies and processes with respect to risk assessment and risk management, including guidelines and policies to govern the processes by which our exposure to risk is handled, and oversees any transactions we may have with related persons to manage risks relating to potential conflicts of interest.
 The Audit Committee also reviews our enterprise risk management assessment and ensures appropriate oversight of ongoing efforts to address those risks.
-The Nominating and Corporate Governance Committee manages risks associated with the composition and independence of the Board and matters covered by our Code of Business Conduct and Ethics (described below).
-The Nominating and Corporate Governance Committee also oversees succession planning for senior executives to manage transitions and the risks associated with an unplanned vacancy, as well as our environmental, safety, sustainability and corporate social responsibility policies, objectives and practices.
+The Governance Committee manages risks associated with the composition and independence of the Board and matters covered by our Code of Business Conduct and Ethics (described below).
+The Governance Committee also oversees succession planning for senior executives to manage transitions and the risks associated with an unplanned vacancy, as well as our environmental, safety, sustainability and corporate social responsibility policies, objectives and practices.
 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about such risks and has overall risk management oversight responsibility.
 The Board believes that its role in risk oversight does not affect the Board's leadership structure.

 In addition, like all businesses, we also face threats to our cybersecurity, as we are reliant upon information systems and the Internet to conduct our business activities.
-Considering the pervasive and increasing threat from cyberattacks, the Audit Committee, with input from management, assesses our cybersecurity threats and the measures implemented by us to mitigate and prevent cyberattacks.
-The Audit Committee consults with management regarding ongoing cybersecurity initiatives, and management reports to the Audit Committee regularly on their assessment of our cybersecurity program and risks.
+Considering the pervasive and increasing threat from cyberattacks, the Board and the Audit Committee, with input from management, assess our cybersecurity threats and the measures implemented by us to mitigate and prevent cyberattacks.
+The Audit Committee consults with management regarding ongoing cybersecurity initiatives and requests management to report to the Audit Committee or the full Board regularly on their assessment of the Company's cybersecurity program and risks.
+Both the Audit Committee and the full Board receive quarterly reports from the Chief Information Officer on cybersecurity risks and timely reports regarding any cybersecurity incident that meets established reporting thresholds, as well as ongoing updates regarding any such incident until it has been addressed.